The Goldbergs season 7

-The seventh season of the American television comedy series The Goldbergs premiered on ABC on September 25, 2019.
+The seventh season of the American television comedy series The Goldbergs premiered on ABC on September 25, 2019, with new showrunners Chris Bishop and Alex Barnow after Adam F. Goldberg stepped down.
 The season concluded on May 13, 2020 and consists of 23 episodes.

 Production on the 24th episode was halted as a result of the COVID-19 pandemic, resulting in only 23 episodes being completed and aired.
 The planned 24th episode, which focuses on the wedding of Bill Lewis and his girlfriend, ended up being produced during season 8.

+Plot

+Barry and Erica are at college together and sharing a dormitory, and after attempting to run a food delivery service, Geoff moves into Erica's dorm (even though he isn't a student) and their relationship grows stronger, while Barry moves out and rejoins JTP at off-campus housing.
+Erica makes friends with a classmate named Lauren ("Ren" for short), who eventually becomes involved with Barry.
+Adam's former girlfriend Dana Caldwell moves back to Jenkintown and just wants to be friends with him as he starts to develop a relationship with popular girl Brea Bee instead.
+Adam also questions if becoming a filmmaker is truly the right career path for him but he still applies to New York University.
+Murray agrees to a merger with former rival Formica Mike, bringing their two furniture businesses together.